kirikintha/property/readme.txt

 The workflow is to have an administrator/cron

-A) import cached data and images in one large upload actions, then

-B) run the drupal node_save script to update the node table.
-Separating these two actions allows the server to divide it resources into manageable pieces, plus it eliminates server time-outs and memory exhaustion.

-Realistically, the faster your server, the faster the import.
-This initial cache can take, for... ever... just wait it out, the cache will happen, and after you do this initial import, your node uploads and updates will be a no brainer and takes less than ten minutes to import or update via cron.
+A) Retrieve the current cache from your data source.
+B) Analyze f images need to be imported or updated in the database and physical file location.
+C) Analyze if properties need to be inserted or updated.
+D) Set the number of batches to be processed.

+This module has been optimized to separate arrays and optimize efficiency, using node_load as sparingly as possible.
+Since this module analyzes a lot of nodes and data, the process uses a lot of memory.

 Image uploads are huge in this module, so you need a good chunk of server space.
 Remember, realty these days is all about the pictures.
 The average pull for images on 2500 records is over 17000, with a MB total at 600MB's of space.
+I've seen some sites have 30,000 images+.

 The actual cached node data (XML string) for RAM is very low considering, only 4MB of cached data in total for 2500 properties, so other than the images uploaded in the first cache, the import and update process is not so server intensive.
 Once you have the first cache of images and data, you need to run the manual update again, or just let cron run as the system will play catch-up.
+Update: Some RAM XMl can be over 15 MB which takes long to upload.

 Re-cache, updates and inserts invoke on cron runs, and manual caching/importing is still available.
 This module favors inserts over updates, so new properties show up quickly, and updates happen second.
 Since this process is actually pretty stable, you should not notice a difference in inserting vs. updating.